 The See of Lincoln was the seat of one of the most powerful bishops in the Middle Ages and was certainly the largest, stretching at one time from the Thames to the Humber.
 It was thus immensely rich feeding off the produce of the surrounding agriculture, which included a large share of England's medieval wool wealth as well as the produce of the fertile reclaimed fenlands.

-The Cathedral is thus suitably impressive and sits atop a steep climb from the River Watham, which was navigable up to Lincoln.
+The cathedral is thus suitably impressive and sits atop a steep climb from the River Watham, which was navigable up to Lincoln.
 It was important enough to receive a copy of the Magna Carta which is now securely displayed in Lincoln Castle.
 The then Bishop of Lincoln, Hugh of Wells, was a signatory.

-The cathedral was badly damaged by fire in about 1141 and by an earthquake in 1185.
+It was badly damaged by fire in about 1141 and by an earthquake in 1185.
 It had originally been commissioned by William the Conqueror and was built by one of his closest associated, Bishop Remigius as a demonstration to the Anglo-Saxon peasantry that Norman power was here to stay and the Christian Church supported them.

-The Cathedral is a magnificent testament to the skill and craftsmanship of the nameless stonemasons, carpenters and (later) the stained-glass artisans and deserves to be preserved as a memorial to the artistry and skill of the ordinary people who turned the grand designs of the architects into reality.
+The cathedral is a magnificent testament to the skill and craftsmanship of the nameless stonemasons, carpenters and (later) the stained-glass artisans and deserves to be preserved as a memorial to the artistry and skill of the ordinary people who turned the grand designs of the architects into reality.
 The inside was once richly painted in greens, blues, reds and even gold, as can be seen from the fragments of colour still in corners and crevices where is escaped the attention of the Puritans (i.e. militant Christian fundamentalists) during and after the English Civil War.
-I'll have more to say about the Puritans in my next blog.
+I'll have more to say about the Puritans in my next article.

-The Cathedral sports a large and rather ugly font which was carved from 'marble' imported at vast expense from Tournai then in France, now in Belgium, and embellished with mythical beasts representing good and evil.
+It sports a large and rather ugly font which was carved from 'marble' imported at vast expense from Tournai then in France, now in Belgium, and embellished with mythical beasts representing good and evil.
 It is topped by a heavily padlocked thick wooden lid!

 Apparently, thefts of the 'holy water' from the font were so common that it became a nuisance to keep replacing it.
 Obviously, being a devout Christian is not considered a reason not to steal and it's certainly not considered a reason to trust people not to.
 It was stolen by the superstitious townsfolk who naturally believed holy water would have some protective powers and beneficial effects such as the ability to cure illness having bought into the notion of a benevolent god controlling the Universe and taking care of their best interests.

-The Cathedral authorities were having none of it and padlocked it away, and still do so.
+The authorities were having none of it and padlocked it away, and still do so.
 One wonders if they are more fearful of people discovering that holy water does nothing at all or of losing their monopoly on protective magic spells and snake-oil cures.

 A couple of amusing myths are still promulgated and taught as facts to unsuspecting children and credulous adults.